gianlucarossi06/data-organon/_posts/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud.md

 Have the fruits been cleaned sufficiently?
 Maybe yes, but no one can guarantee it, and our stomachs might only find out later...

 Furthermore, it is much more difficult to have a fresh juice made with your favorite fruit mix, especially if you like blueberry, passion fruit, pineapple, and orange.
 Of course, we could mitigate this problem by buying fruit at the supermarket and then making the juice ourselves.
-It wouldn't be the same; the fruit would still have undergone at least one transport, but a juice squeezed by ourselves could still give us more flavor (but don't forget to reserve the time needed to do it at the moment).
+It wouldn't be the same; the fruit would still have undergone at least one transport, but a juice squeezed by ourselves could still give us more flavor (but don't forget to reserve the time needed to do it at the moment!).

 Are you wondering where I'm going?